Interested in becoming a school governor?

 If you are a parent of a child at a school you should contact the school and explain that you are interested in becoming a governor and they will inform you of any vacancies.
 Schools must inform all parents of vacancies for parent governors and conduct an election.

-If you are not a parent you may still contact a school direct or register your interest with the school governor one stop shop which will liaise with the local authority and advise you when a suitable skills match is identified with a school.
+If you are not a parent you may still contact a school direct or register your interest with the Governors for Schools which will liaise with the local authority and advise you when a suitable skills match is identified with a school.

 If you require any further information please contact the Governor Support Service.